The latest updates on City's response to Coronavirus.

 - Continuing to update risk assessments for all activities

-- Reduced occupancy will be maintained in offices and teaching spaces as we transition to the new academic year
+- Maintaining reduced occupancy in offices and teaching spaces as we transition to the new academic year

 - Hand sanitisation stations will remain across our buildings

-- Our enhanced cleaning programme will continue, and cleaning products will be available for colleagues to wipe down surfaces before and after use
+- Our enhanced cleaning programme will continue, and cleaning products will be available for you to wipe down surfaces before and after use

 - One-way arrows will remain in our buildings